COMP3170/COMP3170-Prac-Week-02/README.md

 * How to set per-vertex data using attribute buffers.
 * How to pass data from the vertex shader to the fragment shader using a varying.

-For this exercise you are going to write an OpenGL program from scratch to draw a simple shape, like this:
+For this exercise you are going to write an OpenGL program from scratch to draw a simple shape.

 ## Pencil and Paper